CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ![Payroll Calculator Menu](./images/payroll_gui.png)

 **Timesheet Adjustment**: Once an employee is selected, the interface allows adjustments to timesheet details such as start date, end date, hours per day, and bonus amount.
-The interface also displays the employee's previous calculated salary amount.
+The interface also displays the employee's previously calculated salary amount.
 Upon making necessary adjustments, users can initiate salary calculations by clicking the "Calculate" button.

 ![Timesheet GUI](./images/timesheet_gui.png)

-**Payroll Information**: After calculation, the GUI presents a comprehensive payroll information list for the selected employee.
-This information includes base salary, worked hours, bonus, and the final computed salary.
-The employee's new timesheet information is saved to the database.
+**Payroll Information**: After calculation, the GUI presents a comprehensive payroll information list for the selected employee, and the employee's updated timesheet information and salary is saved to the database.

 ![Salary result](./images/salary_calculation_result.png)